Welcome to Early Years

 Welcome to our 2-Year-Old Nursery Provision

-We have a brand new provision for 2-year-olds.
+We have a calming and inviting provision for 2-year-olds.
 You may be eligible for 15 hours free funding.
 Visit www.childcarechoices.gov.uk to find out if you are eligible.
 We offer 5 morning sessions from 8.40am till 11.40am.
 Your child can start in our two-year-old provision on their 2nd birthday providing we have a space available.
 Places will be offered in order of date of birth.

 Our provision offers cosy, inviting areas situated within our Early Years which prepares our youngest children for the next stage in their learning journey with us.